 - In-house phone support and Wix help center

 Wix has an extremely intuitive and user-friendly design process.
-Much like Squarespace, they guide you through the design process by asking questions about your industry, business goals, and content type.
+Much like Squarespace, they guide you through the design process by asking questions about your industry, goals, and content type.
 They’ll only show you the themes that have the best features for showing off your specific work and services.

-Whether you’re a photographer, a beauty coach, a blogger, a restaurant or an e-commerce store — Wix has over 500 themes and will help you find the one that’s best for you.
+No matter what kind of organization you are — Wix has over 500 themes and will help you find the one that’s best for you.

-Your theme serves as the backbone of your site, and has a definite impact on the tone and layout.
+Your theme serves as the backbone of your site and has a definite impact on the tone and layout.
 If you choose to use Wix, be sure to select your theme carefully!
 Once you’ve picked a theme, Wix doesn’t allow you to change it easily.

 Wix has a variety of functional apps to choose from.
 You can show off your work with a gallery or portfolio, upload a video as a website background, pin an element to the screen so it’s always visible, add a blog, optimize SEO, and check your analytics.
-While Wix sites are not responsive, they are mobile friendly.
+While Wix sites are not responsive, they are mobile-friendly.
 Just use the mobile editor to pick and choose what mobile visitors will see on your site!

 With your theme and apps selected, it’s as easy as drag-and-drop to customize your website.
 Now you can rearrange website elements, install apps, upload media, add your content, and publish your site!